jfreboud/neko/README.md

 `--db`: the input dataset of ECGs. \
 `--encoder`: the path to load the encoder model from the disk. \
 `--decoder`: the path to load the decoder model from the disk. \
-`--device`: the device used to run the models (I tested mps on MacOS or cuda elsewhere). \
+`--device`: the device used to run the models (I tested mps on MacOS). \
 `--model`: the model config to run.

+The command will encode the style of the input ECGs and then decode the style in order to generate an ECG.
+Ideally the generated ECG should be the same as the original one.

 ## Personal Wandering